eccentricdevotion/TARDIS/chameleon-circuit.md

 pressing the **Lock** button in the Chameleon GUI.
 The button will only appear if you are in the correct mode.

-Clicking the button will switch the settings to _Shorted out_ and apply the biome preset on a more permanent basis (it won't change when you go to a differnet biome).
+Clicking the button will switch the settings to _Shorted out_ and apply the biome preset on a more permanent basis (it won't change when you go to a different biome).

 ![Chameleon lock](images/docs/chameleon_lock.jpg)